top of page

 Full-Length Bio:

+Hailed for his “mastery, precision and passion”, Dr. Dominic Muzzi maintains a multifaceted career as a soloist, educator, and collaborator.
 Dominic began training in the art of classical piano at the age of four, having shown keen aural ability before that age.
 Shortly thereafter, he began performing locally in his childhood home of central Florida, giving his first full-length public solo recital at the age of eleven in a local music store.
 By the age of fourteen, Dominic had earned the American College of Musician’s National Level performance certificate.
 By age eighteen, he had won the Music Teacher's National Association's Solo Piano Competition for the State of Florida, First Prize in the Florida State Music Teachers Association's Gold Cup Concerto Competition, and Second Prize in the Harold C. Schwartz Foundation Scholarship Competition.
+Presently, Dominic serves as a Staff Sergeant in the United States Marine Band “President’s Own” based in Washington DC.

 In addition to his primary teachers, Dominic would like to extend special gratitude for mentorship from Alexander Gavrylyuk and André Watts.